Facebook-f Instagram Linkedin

 • Describe the general management of a toxicity

-• Understand the pathophysiology and management of elapid envenomation
+• Understand the pathophysiology and management of elapid snake envenomation

 • Understand the pathophysiology and management of Ixodes holocyclus paralysis